Veronica Roth: Personal and early life

 Veronica Roth was born on August 19, 1988, in New York City, and was raised primarily in Barrington, Illinois.
 Her mother, Barbara Ross, is a painter who resides in Barrington.
 She is the youngest of three children.
 Her parents divorced when she was five years old, and her mother remarried to Frank Ross, a financial consultant for landscaping companies.
 Her brother and sister live in the Chicago area.

 Roth is of German and Polish descent.
-Roth says of her father: "He had a job, and worked far away.
+She says of her father: "He had a job, and worked far away.
 Now I have a good relationship with my stepdad."
 Her maternal grandparents were concentration camp survivors, whose religious convictions pushed her mother away from religion.
 Roth learned about Christianity by attending a Christian Bible study during her high school years, and has since stayed with it.

-Roth went to Grove Avenue Elementary School, Prairie Middle School, and Barrington High School.
+Roth went to Grove Avenue Elementary School, Barrington Middle School (Prairie Campus), and Barrington High School.
 After one year at Carleton College, she transferred to Northwestern University for its creative writing program.

 Roth married photographer Nelson Fitch in 2011.
 They reside in the Chicago area.